 The foreclosure listing service Realtytrac says more U.S. homes started on the foreclosure path in July, as lenders tackled a backlog of unpaid mortgages as they pulled back on repossessions.
 The number of homes receiving an initial notice of default rose 6 percent last month compared to July of last year.
 Realtytrac says one in every 528 housing units in Ohio received an initial notice in July, the eighth highest figure among the 50 states.
 Akron is ranked 13th among Metropolitan areas in foreclosure activity.

-The Labor Department says the number of claims for unemployment insurance benefits in Ohio rose by nearly 6-thousand last week, third most behind New York and Michigan.
-Nationally, claims rose by 34-thousand to a seasonally adjusted 386-thousand, reversing a decline from the previous week.
-Economists note the Department struggles to adjust claims figures to reflect temporary summertime layoffs in the auto industry.
-Many automakers are foregoing the typical factory shutdowns amid stronger sales.
-Applications must fall consistently below 375-thousand to lower the unemployment rate.
+The Labor Department says the number of applications for unemployment insurance benefits in Ohio fell last week by more than 18-hundred.
+Nationally, claims fell by 6-thousand to a seasonally adjusted 361-thousand.
+The Department says fluctuations in the figures last month caused by temporary summertime layoffs in the auto industry have faded.
+The Department says applications must fall consistently below 375-thousand to lower the unemployment rate.

 Livestock farmers and ranchers seeing their feed costs soar because of the worst drought in decades are demanding The U.S. EPA waive production requirements for corn-based ethanol.
 The agency sees no need for a waiver, siding with corn growers in the presidential battleground states of Ohio and Iowa who continue to support the requirement.
 The livestock industry says supplies are precarious, and the large share of the corn crop going to ethanol production is driving up prices.